klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 | --- | --- | --- |
 | sendParam | Object | (optional) An object with defined parameters for sending a transaction.
 For more information about sendParam, refer to the parameter description of [approve](#kip17instance-approve). |

-**NOTE** The from account sending the transaction must be pauser with permission of PauserRole.
+**NOTE** If `sendParam.from` or `KIP17Instance.options.from` were given, it should be a pauser with PauserRole.

 **Return Value**

 `Promise` returns `Object` - The receipt containing the result of the transaction execution.
 If you want to know about the properties inside the receipt object, see the description of [getTransactionReceipt](./caver.klay/transaction.md#gettransactionreceipt).
-Receipts from KIP17 instances have an 'events' attribute parsed via ABI instead of a 'logs' attribute.
+Receipts from KIP-17 instances have an 'events' attribute parsed via ABI instead of a 'logs' attribute.

 **Example**